Posted: April 23, 2019

 Motor vehicle accidents are the second leading cause of traumatic brain injury.
 Accounting for around 20% of all brain injury cases, an estimates 280,000 people sustain TBI in motor vehicle accidents every year.
 If you or a loved one has been diagnosed with a brain injury following a car accident, you may be entitled to compensation for all related damages.
-Call the Fairview Heights, IL or St. Louis, MO office of Brown & Brown to schedule a complimentary consultation and learn more.
+Call the Illinois, IL or St. Louis, MO office of Brown & Brown to schedule a complimentary consultation and learn more.

 Symptoms of Brain Injury After a Car Accident

 Brain injury in car accidents does not require impact.
 Any uncontrolled or violent movement of the head can allow the brain to become bruised or torn.
 Depending on the direction the head is forced into, this can result in damage to the:

 Symptoms of brain injury are relative to the area of the brain that has sustained damage.
 When more than one lobe is impacted, multiple symptoms may be present.
 Any indication of TBI following a car accident should be brought to the immediate attention of a medical professional.